SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :newTerm:`Designated initializers` are the primary initializers for a class.
-A designated initializer is responsible for making sure that
-all of the properties introduced by that class are fully initialized,
+A designated initializer fully initializes all properties introduced by that class,
-and for calling an appropriate superclass initializer
+and calls an appropriate superclass initializer
 to continue the initialization process up the superclass chain.

 :newTerm:`Convenience initializers` are secondary, supporting initializers for a class.
-A convenience initializer is a way to provide a simpler, more convenient initializer
-which may not require callers to provide as much information as a designated initializer.
-A convenience initializer might call a designated initializer on the same class
+You can define a convenience initializer to call a designated initializer on the same class
 with some of the designated initializer's parameters set to default values,
-or it might provide a way to create an instance of that class
-for a specific use case or input value type.
+or to create an instance of that class for a specific use case or input value type.

 Classes tend to have very few designated initializers,
-and it is quite common for a class to only have one.
+and it is quite common for a class to have only one.
 Designated initializers are “funnel” points through which initialization takes place,
 and through which the initialization process continues up the superclass chain.

 Every class must have at least one designated initializer.
 In some cases, this requirement is satisfied
 by inheriting one or more designated initializers from a superclass,
-as described in Automatic Initializer Inheritance below.
+as described in :ref:`Initialization_AutomaticInitializerInheritance` below.

-You do not have to provide any convenience initializers if your class does not require them.
+You do not have to provide convenience initializers if your class does not require them.
-Convenience initializers are a way to make your classes easier and more convenient to use,
-and should be created whenever a shortcut to a common initialization pattern
+Create convenience initializers whenever a shortcut to a common initialization pattern
 will save time or make initialization of the class clearer in intent.

 .. _Initialization_InitializerChaining: